0atman/noboilerplate/scripts/38-autism.md

 I don't pretend to know the link between the wide and varied symptoms that Autism presents with, though there are theories for some of them, and I am confident that modern medicine will figure it out in time.

-The way I picture this condition is like a constellation of stars.
+The way I picture my condition is like a constellation of stars.

 ---

 - [ ] Diagram of Ursa Minor, highlighting Ursa Minor Beta with a H2G2 reference.